Most vapers are aware that E-Liquid is made from a mixture of flavourings, optional nicotine, propylene glycol (PG), and vegetable glycerin (VG).

-Another reason besides wanting to know what’s in your juice is the superior taste that you get from premium bottles.
+Another reason besides wanting to know what’s in your juice is the superior taste from premium bottles.

 There is absolutely no comparison you can make between a cheap bottle of bootleg moonshine compared to, let’s say, Johnny Walker Blue Label.

 You could say something similar about nameless wholesale e-juice and a bottle of Naked 100.

 While premium vape liquid isn’t going to break the bank for most people, it can be significantly more expensive than cheaper alternatives.

 If you don’t really care about flavour and are vaping to get your nicotine buzz, there’s no need to buy a deluxe lemon custard when basic blueberry will do.

 For health considerations, I’ll just lay it out plainly.

 We have no idea what inhaling most of the stuff in e-juice will do long-term.

 Yes, we know some chemicals are harmful, and yes, most of the used flavourings are often deemed safe for ingestion by several food health organisations.